gradle/native-platform/readme.md

 # Native-platform: Java bindings for various native APIs

+A collection of cross-platform Java APIs for various native APIs.
+Supports OS X, Linux, Solaris and Windows.

+These APIs support Java 5 and later.
+Some of these APIs overlap with APIs available in later Java versions.

 ## Available bindings

 ### Generic

 * Get and set UNIX file mode.
 * Get PID of current process.
+* Get kernel name and version.
+* Get machine architecture.

 ### Terminal and console